treigerm/CommonCrawlProcessing/deduped/README.md

 ### Creating offset files

-The deduper outputs only new lines it sees so we want to concat the output of the deduper to the already existing deduped file and record the offset.
+The deduper outputs only new lines that it sees.
+This means we want to concat the output of the deduper to the already existing deduped file and record the offset.
 This can be done with `update_deduped_data.sh`.
-It can be called like this:
 ```bash
 ./update_deduped_data.sh ${old_deduped_file} ${new_deduped_file} ${offset_file} ${crawl_id}
 ```